winitzki/scall/tutorial/programming_dhall.md

 ```

 The symbolic law checking works only in sufficiently simple cases.
 For instance, the current version of Dhall cannot establish and equivalence between expressions `x + (y + z)` and `(x + y) + z` when `x`, `y`, `z` are free variables of type `Natural`.
-So, it is not possible to check the associativity law for `monoidNatural`.
+So, it is not possible to check the associativity law for `monoidNaturalSum`.

 ### The `Functor` typeclass